Our Guide to Candle Care

 TRIM THE WICK

-To help the candle wax burn evenly and avoid divots around your wick, Hamon says to trim it before you burn it, when it’s dry and the wax around it is solid.
-“You always want to maintain a wick between 3 to 6 mm, a quarter of an inch.
-Otherwise you get the hole in the middle of the candle.”
+To help the candle wax burn evenly and avoid divots around your wick, trim it before you burn it, when it’s dry and the wax around it is solid.
+You always want to maintain a wick between 3 to 6 mm, a quarter of an inch.
+Otherwise you get the hole in the middle of the candle.
 A long, angled wick trimmer makes this task easy (and is a great gift for candle lovers), but if you don’t have one, you can use a scissor.
-“The wick should always be upright, not to the left or right,” he adds.
+If you don’t trim the wick, it’s more likely you’ll get dark grey smoke edging to the top of your vessel.

 TOP IT & REUSE